mobeets/twitter-bot-bootstrap/README.md

 This is a template for creating your own twitter bot using python, heroku, and easycron.
 The only programming necessary is to update the function ```get_message()``` in ```model.py``` to create your bot's tweets.

-Contact me [@jehosafet](https://twitter.com/jehosafet) if you have any problems getting this set up!
+Confused?
+Try reading [this](http://tinysubversions.com/2013/09/how-to-make-a-twitter-bot/).
+Or contact me [@jehosafet](https://twitter.com/jehosafet) if you have any problems getting this to work.

 Requirements
 --------